 The savings would have been quite a bit.
 BRI was costing us a lot (think studio recording early 2000s you’ll understand,) and fortunately we no longer needed it.
 We sat down and made a plan in January of 2020, they did the surveys, we were not in a rush because we had a contract on our current AT&T fiber, and L3 made a plan to install fiber, put our phones on it, then start charging for bandwidth at the time we started using it.

 L3 goes away and becomes CenturyLink at some point here.

 Things are a bit more normal and we’ve gotten things with CenturyLink worked out because we’re not letting them trench our parking lot.
-They say their install team is experts at it, I say they’ve got two poles and I have watched their install teams so go on a pile or no. May 2020 we’ve signed the contracts.
+They say their install team are experts at it, I say they’ve got two poles and I have watched their install teams so go on a pole or no fiber.
+May 2020 we’ve signed the contracts.

 We get handed off to RH.
 I get an IP justification form for our class C and explain that since we own the class C through the company that was before Level 3, they own it there is probably no reason they have to have a justification form.
 We’ve got the C. No big, whatever.
 We have everything planned for a November fiber install, a December phone cutover, and a January data turn up date as February our AT&T fiber goes away.